Seán Patrick O'Malley: Bishop of Saint Thomas

-O'Malley was appointed coadjutor bishop of the Diocese of Saint Thomas in the U.S. Virgin Islands on May 30, 1984, by Pope John Paul II.
-He received his episcopal consecration on August 2, 1984, by Bishop Edward Harper, with Archbishop James Hickey and Bishop Eugene Marino serving as co-consecrators.
+O'Malley was appointed coadjutor bishop of Saint Thomas on June 2, 1984, by Pope John Paul II.
+He received his episcopal consecration on August 2, 1984, from Bishop Edward Harper, with Archbishop James Hickey and Bishop Eugene Marino serving as co-consecrators.
+He was the first bishop of St. Thomas to be ordained on the Island of St. Thomas.
+O'Malley succeeded as bishop of Saint Thomas on October 16, 1985, when John Paul II accepted Harper's resignation.